What is ‘flurona’? Israel reports first case of double Covid and flu infection

 “This is especially when you do not know if it’s coronavirus or the flu, so you refer to them the same.
 Most of the illness is respiratory.”

-Israel began administering fourth vaccine shots to individuals with compromised immune systems on Friday to curb the spread of the Omicron variant.
+Israel began administering fourth vaccine shots to individuals with compromised immune systems on New Year’s Eve to curb the spread of the Omicron variant.

-The country lifted outdoor mask mandates in April, making them obligatory only for large gatherings, and cases have steadily surged.
+The country lifted outdoor mask mandates in April, making them obligatory only for large gatherings, and cases have steadily surged since.

-On Thursday, the head of the army’s coronavirus task force warned that the healthcare system would “collapse” if Omicron was allowed to spread unchecked, according to Haaretz.
+The head of the army’s coronavirus task force has meanwhile warned that Israel’s healthcare system would “collapse” if Omicron is allowed to spread unchecked, according to Haaretz.

 Register for free to continue reading